intel/invm-frameworks/README.md

 make -j all
 ```

+RPMs can also be built:

+	cmake .; make rpm

+The RPMs will be in ./output/rpmbuild/RPMS/

 ### Windows
 The recommend way for building on Windows is to use the CMake Unix Makefiles generator.